boyter/boyter.org/content/decoding-captchas/index.md

  0, 0, 0, 0, 0, 1, 0, 3, 2, 132, 1, 1, 0, 0, 0, 1, 2, 0, 0, 0, 0, 0, 0, 0, 15, 0
 , 1, 0, 1, 0, 0, 8, 1, 0, 0, 0, 0, 1, 6, 0, 2, 0, 0, 0, 0, 18, 1, 1, 1, 1, 1, 2,
  365, 115, 0, 1, 0, 0, 0, 135, 186, 0, 0, 1, 0, 0, 0, 116, 3, 0, 0, 0, 0, 0, 21,
- 1, 1, 0, 0, 0, 2, 10, 2, 0, 0, 0, 0, 2, 10, 0, 0, 0, 0, 1, 0, 625]</pre>
+ 1, 1, 0, 0, 0, 2, 10, 2, 0, 0, 0, 0, 2, 10, 0, 0, 0, 0, 1, 0, 625]
+{{</highlight>}}

 This represents the pixel count of each of the 255 colours in the image.
 You can see that white is probably at the end (255) since it has the biggest pixel count.
 Red (the text) is probably somewhere around number 200.
 To confirm you can just do this,

+{{<highlight python>}}
-    <pre>from PIL import Image
+from PIL import Image
 from operator import itemgetter

 im = Image.open("captcha.gif")